Contents

 merge elements are supported; branch is not supported, as the

-current holistic analysis technique is restricted to deadlines
+current analysis techniques are restricted to deadlines within

 MAST-2

-but changes some of its names to align them with the MARTE UML
+MAST-1 but changes some of its names to align them with the

-profile for real-time embedded systems.
-In addition, it includes
+MARTE UML profile for real-time embedded systems.
+In addition,

 priority schedulers inside each partition

-Atomically locking and unlocking the execution thread by a set
+- Atomically locking and unlocking the execution thread by

-a portion of a resource to a secondary-level scheduler
+providing a portion of a resource to a secondary-level

 Available tools